 Welcome to my blog where I share whatever is on my "Lane" brain.
 I've been an editor, columnist, freelance writer, teacher, and lecturer.
 I've written everything from greeting cards to web content to feature stories and advertisements.

-***My fifth novel, OUR LADY OF THE ROSES, a romantic comedy set in Rome and featuring Janetta from my first book, ST. ANNE'S DAY, will be published in digital form November 1 and you can pre-order.
-The paperback is available now.
+***My fifth novel, OUR LADY OF THE ROSES, a romantic comedy set in Rome and featuring Janetta from my first book, ST. ANNE'S DAY, is now available!

 The Rose Ring was a delightful, easy read--just what I was looking for during a particularly stressful time in my life.
 I read it in one evening.
 The characters are likeable and believable, and you probably know someone like just like them.
 The two divergent story lines came together at the end to teach a powerful lesson--that sometimes you may not learn from YOUR past, but from SOMEONE ELSE'S past.